Contents List College History Pre-history

 The site remained in Ministry of War ownership for a short time and became a transit camp for the Royal Norfolk Regiment until at least August 1946 when it was a staging post for troops embarking overseas.
 It is also understood that Norfolk's fleet of Green Goddesses was stored there.

 Between 1947 and 1950 the site was taken over by the Ministry of Education for Emergency Teachers' Training (separate page).
-Morley Hall was part of that establishment, but when Wymondham College came into being in 1951 the Hall was used by the Norfolk authorities as a borstal (Approved School) until at least the 1960s.
+Morley Hall was part of that establishment, but when Wymondham College came into being in 1951 the Hall was used by Norfolk County Council Education Department as a special school for maladjusted teenage boys with educational and/or social problems until at least the 1980s.
 Since 1995 the Hall has been the headquarters of Lambert Civil Engineering.

 Wymondham College Remembered